e1d1s1/csv_analyzer/README.md

 	                       [--scatter] [--colorbyplot]
 	                       COL_NAME [COL_NAME ...]

-	Plot collection of variables for a csv file.
+	Plot collection of variables from a csv file.

 	positional arguments:
 	  COL_NAME              column name(s) of the plot items